CANnectivity/cannectivity/doc/module.rst

 Zephyr Module
 =============

-The CANnectivity firmware repository is a `Zephyr module`_ which allows for reuse of its components (i.e. the ``gs_usb`` protocol implementation) outside of the CANnectivity firmware application.
+The CANnectivity firmware repository is a :external+zephyr:ref:`Zephyr module <modules>` which allows for reuse of its components (i.e. the ``gs_usb`` protocol implementation) outside of the CANnectivity firmware application.

 To pull in CANnectivity as a Zephyr module, either add it as a West project in the ``west.yaml`` file or pull it in by adding a submanifest (e.g. ``zephyr/submanifests/cannectivity.yaml``) file